ChengyangLiu/PregelPlus/README.md

    Run it just like running any MPI program in tianhe.

 4. Some programs for graph partition are in tools directory.

+## Add Matrix Factorization (2019.5.26)

+   Matrix factorization R(socre) = P(user, feature) * Q(feature, item).

+   Providing two optimization: SGD and Adam.

+   SGD: a basic and common optimization method.

+   Adam: faster descent but larger oscillation than SGD, besides using SGD can reach a smaller loss than using Adam in large data.

+   Input line format: vid  label N  v1 el1   v2 el2   ...

+   (separated with '\t', user's label is 0, item's label is 1, eln is score, make sure graph is undirected).

+   Output line format: vid loss-value

+   (separated with '\t', item's loss-value is set to zero by default).